Noemie-Ribaillier/image_classification/README.md

 ## Multiclass classification (sign language digits, using the TF Keras Functional API)

 ### Project description
 In this project, we aim at classifying an image into 6 classes: 0, 1, 2, 3, 4 or 5 (according to the number displayed by the hand).
-To do so we will build a CNN model that determines the number showed by the the hand in the image.
+To do so we will build a CNN model that determines the number showed by the hand in the image.
 The business use could be: being able to recognize language signs (then we would need to extend that project to all language signs).

-### Datasets
+### Dataset
 We use the Signs dataset which contains images of hands showing a number (from 0 to 5).
 The training set contains 1080 images and the test set contains 120 images.
 Images are 64x64 pixels in RGB format (so 3 channels).

 ### Model used